kwaldenphd/python-anaconda/README.md

  </ul>
  </blockquote>

-A Jupyter notebook is a file (the notebook document) that displays or renders in a web browser.
+75. A Jupyter notebook is a file (the notebook document) that displays or renders in a web browser.

-We'll be launching Jupyter Notebooks through Anaconda.
-The web application component of the notebook will be hosted on your local computer and the notebook document will save to a file directory on your local computer.
+76. We'll be launching Jupyter Notebooks through Anaconda.

+77. The web application component of the notebook will be hosted on your local computer and the notebook document will save to a file directory on your local computer.

 FIGURE ONE

 FIGURE FIVE

-It may take some time for the notebook to open in a browser window.
+78. It may take some time for the notebook to open in a browser window.

 FIGURE 6

-When in a new notebook document, you have four main components to the user interface:
+79. When in a new notebook document, you have four main components to the user interface:
 - Notebook name
 - Menu bar
 - Toolbar
 - Code cell

-The notebook name is what the `.ipynb` file created via the Jupyter notebook will be saved as.
+80. The notebook name is what the `.ipynb` file created via the Jupyter notebook will be saved as.

-Click on the default notebook name (usually `Untitled`) to rename the notebook.
+81. Click on the default notebook name (usually `Untitled`) to rename the notebook.

-The menu bar includes drop-down options used to manipulate the notebook functionality.
+82. The menu bar includes drop-down options used to manipulate the notebook functionality.

-The toolbar icons give you quick access to the most commonly-used features of the notebook environment.
+83. The toolbar icons give you quick access to the most commonly-used features of the notebook environment.

-Code cells are the default type of cell.
+84. Code cells are the default type of cell.

-But why are there cells?
+85. But why are there cells?

-Jupyter notebooks consist of a sequence of cells.
+86. Jupyter notebooks consist of a sequence of cells.

-A cell is a multiline text input field.
+87. A cell is a multiline text input field.

-You can execute the contents of a cell by using `Shift-Enter`, clicking the `Play` button in the toolbar, or the `Cell` and `Run` icons in the menu bar.
+88. You can execute the contents of a cell by using `Shift-Enter`, clicking the `Play` button in the toolbar, or the `Cell` and `Run` icons in the menu bar.

-How a cell executes is determined by its type.
+89. How a cell executes is determined by its type.

-There are three types of Jupyter notebook cells.
+90. There are three types of Jupyter notebook cells.

-- Code cells: allow you to edit and write code with full syntax highlighting and tab completion
+91. ***Code cells*** allow you to edit and write code with full syntax highlighting and tab completion.

-- Markdown cells: allow you to document the computational process using descriptive text formatted using the markdown language
+91. ***Markdown cells*** allow you to document the computational process using descriptive text formatted using the markdown language.

-- Raw cells: allow you to write output directly.
+92. ***Raw cells*** allow you to write output directly.
 These cells are not evaluated by the notebook and render unmodified.

-You can edit or work within a code cell until you get the desired output, then move on to a new cell.
+93. You can edit or work within a code cell until you get the desired output, then move on to a new cell.

-You can use markdown cells along the way to document your process using narrative text (alongside or in addition to code comments used in code cells).
+94. You can use markdown cells along the way to document your process using narrative text (alongside or in addition to code comments used in code cells).

-- To learn more about formatting text in markdown, visit Adam Pritchard's ["Markdown Cheatsheet"](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) resource page.
+95. To learn more about formatting text in markdown, visit Adam Pritchard's ["Markdown Cheatsheet"](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) resource page.

-You can download a Jupyter notebook as a `.ipynb` file (this is the default option).
+96. You can download a Jupyter notebook as a `.ipynb` file (this is the default option).

-You can also use the `File` - `Download as` menu options to download the notebook in a number of other formats, including `.py`, `.pdf`, or `.html`.
+97. You can also use the `File` - `Download as` menu options to download the notebook in a number of other formats, including `.py`, `.pdf`, or `.html`.

-There's a lot to love about Jupyter notebooks.
+98. There's a lot to love about Jupyter notebooks.

-A few challenges or drawbacks:
+99. A few challenges or drawbacks:
 - Version control especially in collaborative environments is virtually impossible
 - Jupyter lacks the debugging tools and autocompletion features of an IDE
 - Testing and debugging code is virtually impossible